 James works as a Software Developer and technical lead at Datacom.
 He is an experienced software developer, specialising in systems integration using Microsoft technologies.
 James is also the author of his self-titled blog focusing on integration.

-Ricardo works as Head of Technical Pre-Sales & Product Strategist at Kovai Limited.
+Ricardo works as Founder and CTO at BizTastic.
 Ricardo spent over 6 years of his career at Microsoft working as a Premier Field Engineer.

 Coen works as the IT Consultant, developer, and technical lead at Datacom.
 Coen was also a co-developer for the BizTalk Server 2013 Documenter and is the author of the BizTalk Musings blog.